pabloolvr/Ouclos/README.md

 Web Project for SCC0219

 ## Requirements
- - The system must have 2 types of users: Customers and Administrators
+ - The system have 2 types of users: Customers and Administrators.
- - Administrators are responsible for registering/managing administrators, products provided and registering customers.
 The application already comes with an admin account with password admin.

+ - Administrators are responsible for registering/managing by turning an non administrator user into an administrator.

+ - Administrators responsible for manage products, e.g., they can create, update, read and delete products.

+ - Administrators are also responsible to manage orders, they can read, set as delivered and delete orders.

- - Customers are users with access the system to buy products/services.
+ - Customers are non administrator users that access the system to buy products.

- - The admin's record includes, at least: name, cpf, birthdate, phone, email.

- - Each customer's record includes: name, cpf, address, birthdate, phone, email
+ - The admin's and customer's records include: name, surname, cpf, birthdate, phone, email and address.

- - Product's records include: name, id, photo, description, price, quantity (in stock), quantity sold.
+ - Product's records include: id, name, photo, quantity in stock, category, gender, style, lens material, frame material, lens color, frame color, lens protection and description.

  - Products are selected, their quantity chosen, and are included in a cart.
-Products are purchased using a credit card number (any number is accepted by the system).
-The quantity of product sold is subtracted from the quantity in stock and added to the quantity sold.
 Carts are emptied only on payment or by customers.

- - Product Management: Administrators can create/update/read/delete (crud) new products.
-For example, they can change the stock quantity.

- - Favorite: The customers are able to add a product to their list of favorite products.
+ - To buy a product, the user first need to insert an address with their respective information: public place, public place number, neighbourhood, city, state and postal code.
+If the user already has a registered address, the fields are automatically filled.
+After inserting the addres, the user must choose de payment method, between credit card and debit card, and insert the following information: credit card number (any number is accepted by the system), card validation date, card security code and cpf of the owner of the card.
+After inserting the address and the credit card information, the user place the order and the quantity of products sold is subtracted from the quantity in stock and added to the quantity sold.

+ - The system has a rating system in which the logged in users can give a rating, which ranges from 1 to 5 stars, to each product.

  - The system must provide accessibility requirements and provide good usability.
 The system must be responsive.